 You can also call the office and ask if your appointment can be conducted through UBMD CareConnect - UBMD's new telemedicine service.

 If you do not have these symptoms, we're requesting that all patients come alone, unless they need assistance.
-Pediatric patients will be limited to one patient or guardian.
+Pediatric patients will be limited to two parents or guardians.

 All UBMD practices are still seeing patients.